Spanish Placement

 A Heritage Learner is:

-Someone who has lived in the U.S. all or most of his/her life; is English dominant; may be two, three or more generations removed from daily use of the Spanish language; may have comprehension but may or may not have oral proficiency; and identifies Spanish as a part of his/her heritage and/or culture.
+Someone who has lived in the U.S. all or most of their life; is English dominant; may be two, three or more generations removed from daily use of the Spanish language; may have comprehension but may or may not have oral proficiency; and identifies Spanish as a part of their heritage and/or culture.

 A Native Speaker is: